uboreas/centos-8-minimal/README.md

 There are also some functions which will not do any effect on working data.

-For examople you can get download links for given package(s):
+For example you can get download links for given package(s):

      # ./bootstrap.sh step rpmurl httpd php